GuoHuaFan/NelderMeadSolver/README.md

-# Nedler-Mead Method
+# Nelder-Mead Method
-This is a Python module for the Nedler-Mead method.
+This is a Python module for the Nelder-Mead method.
 The implementation uses numpy.
 The algorithm used is available [here](https://en.wikipedia.org/wiki/Nelder-Mead_method#One_possible_variation_of_the_NM_algorithm).

 ## Development Notes
 This has been developed and tested on Mac OSX (Darwin Kernel Version 15.6.0) using Python 2.7.